accel-brain/accel-brain-code/Cardbox/README.md

 # Cardbox

-- JavaScript demo to use cardbox system.
+This is the simple card box system that make you able to find and save your ideas.

 ## Description

-- This is a demo code for my case study in the context of my website.
+You can write down as many ideas as possible onto cards.
+Like the KJ Method or the mindmap tools, this simple JavaScript tool helps us to discover potential relations among the cards that you created.
+And the tagging function allow you to generate metadata of cards as to make their meaning and relationships understandable.

 ### More detail demos

 - [Cardbox](https://accel-brain.com/cardbox/)

-    - This card box can save card and tag data to server.
+This card box can save card and tag data to server.
+If you create tag, the autocomplete function provides the tag of name as suggestions while you type into the field.
+The tagging and autocompletion enables you to quickly find and discover potential relations among the cards that you created.

 ### Related Case Studies